GrimDevelopment/bypass/docs/CONFIG.md

 - `http` contains the HTTP settings for the server.
   - `port` is the port used for BIFM.
 - `debug` determines the status of the server, whether or not it's in debug mode.
+- `fastforward` deteremines if FastForward's Crowd Bypass server queries are allowed from your server.
+- `alert` is text that is displayed on your server's homepage.

 ### Debug mode